9ae/ace/wiki/vault/s.1_03.md

 # CAUSE (what happens)
 Someone dies in a room full of butterflies.
 While they are dying Zaki explains "The venom of a _ butterfly shows down your _.
 Suffocating _.
 It will be over soon.
 It's a quick but not necessarily painless death."

+Zaki thanks him for the information.

 ##  Why it matters
-`HDW make this scene important to his mission in this chapter?`
+It's the Hart's bulter, after extracting information from him he poisons him.

 # Effect (consequence)
 Introduces the first mystical element of this world.

 ## The realization
+*What does Zaki learn about the Harts, that will help him capture them?*

 ## and so?